dahsameer/nepse-api-helper/README.md

 i haven't actually tested the library but doing something like following should work.

+you can install from npm using `npm install nepse-api-helper`

 ```javascript
 import { UpdateSecurityBriefs, GetSecurityDetail, GetSecurityBriefs, GetMarketStatus } from "nepse-api-helper";